tyomaiva/first-rust-course/src/traits_generics.md

     fn write_fmt(&mut self, args: Arguments<'_>) -> Result { ... }
 }
 ```
-+ The trait is normally used for unbuffered writes (like appending characters to a string)
++ This trait is normally used for unbuffered writes (like appending characters to a string)
 + Good thing: you only need to implement `write_str()`, the other two methods are provided automatically
 + Allows to use `println!`-like formatted printing
 ```rust,noplayground